Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Mode analysis

 \subsection{Transverse mode}

 The transverse mode is absent in a perfect fluid, as sound waves are ``longitudinal'' as we study in high school.
 However, in a viscous fluid, the situation is slightly different.
-Just like the longitudinal mode, the dispersion relation is~\cite{Hiscock:1985zz}
+Just like the longitudinal mode, the dispersion relation for the transverse mode is~\cite{Hiscock:1985zz}

 We immediately find $\omega_0=0$, and then the first order correction is